LCiZY/HideTrayIcon/README_EN.md

 -d --delay
 	start-up delay in seconds
 	default: 0
--r --recoverable
+-r --recoverable (may not work)
-	whether the icon can be restored to display
+	whether the icon can be restored to display, this is a experimental feature, only icons in overflow area can be recovered -a --action
--a --action
 	show or hide, show only works if - r or --recoverable is passed to program when the program is run for the first time
 	default: hide